peterjunpark/ROCm/docs/how-to/tuning-guides/mi300x/workload.rst

 1: Increase ``gpu-memory-utilization``

 Increase ``gpu-memory-utilization`` to improve the throughput for a single instance as long as it does not incur HIP or CUDA Out Of Memory.
-The default gpu-memory-utilization  is 0.9.
+The default ``gpu-memory-utilization`` is 0.9.
 You can set it to >0.9 and <1.

-For example, below benchmarking command set the gpu memory utilization as 0.98, or 98%.
+For example, below benchmarking command set the ``gpu-memory-utilization`` as 0.98, or 98%.

 .. code-block:: shell